-Phase Angle Coverage.
-The phase angles to Pluto and its satellites during the approach phase will increase slowly from 14.3 to 15 degrees, then increase quickly during the near encounter phase, as the spacecraft swings around Pluto and Charon.
+Table 7 Ralph/LEISA pre-flight estimated IR detection limits for surface ices counter phase, as the spacecraft swings around Pluto and Charon.
 Phase angles for visible imaging before or near closest approach will be between 16 and 60 deg for Pluto and between 18 and 104 deg for Charon.
-Currently, we have observations of Pluto planned shortly after closest approach, with a phase angle near 160 deg, designed mainly for haze detection (see Section 4.1.3).
-The capability of LORRI and Ralph to image at this phase angle, and the even higher 165 deg departure asymptote, has not yet been confirmed by in-flight tests.
+Currently, we have observations of Pluto planned shortly after closest approach, with a phase angle near 160 deg, designed mainly for haze detection (see Sect.
+4.1.3).